Assign CPU Resources to Containers and Pods

 If the resource metrics API is available, the output will include a

-Create a namespace so that the resources you create in this exercise are isolated from the rest of your cluster.
+Create a NamespaceAn abstraction used by Kubernetes to support multiple virtual clusters on the same physical cluster. so that the resources you create in this exercise are isolated from the rest of your cluster.

 kubectl create namespace cpu-example